-- If you feel self-conscious seeing your own face on your video screen, use a sticky note to cover your image.
+- Your face.
+If you feel self-conscious seeing your face on your video screen, use a sticky note to cover your image.

 There are a few things that you may want to consider after spending time on video to manage your practice more easily:

 - Take planned breaks.
 Avoid stacking your appointments if you can.
 Take an occasional half-hour in between sessions.
 Even having a full ten minutes in between sessions will help.

 - Optimize your documentation requirements by taking a class on how to most easily document your telehealth practice.

 - Schedule daily or weekly collegial time with your office mates.
 Depending on the groups’ preferences, such meetings can be by phone or video.